 CLTs acquire, own and steward land for the common good.
 The most common CLT land use is housing.
-Here’s how it works: The CLT builds a home using one-time public or private investment, then sells the home to a low-income buyer who qualifies for a loan.
+Here’s how it works: The CLT builds a home using one-time public or private investment, then sells the home to a local wage earners who has obtained a lending product to purchase the home.
 The CLT keeps the land, holding it in trust for future generations of home buyers.
-In return for being able to buy a home at a discounted price, the buyer agrees to “pay it forward” and sell to another low-income family at a price they can afford.
-The CLT manages the sale process ensuring that each home buying family builds some wealth from a predetermined limited amount of the sales proceeds.
-In this way the one-time investment in CLT homes makes lasting affordability a reality.
+In return for being able to buy a home at a discounted price the buyer agrees to “pay it forward” and sell to another income qualified local family at a price they can afford.
+The CLT manages the sale process ensuring that owners increase their wealth building capacity while also allowing another income qualified buyer to afford the home at resale.
+In this way the one-time investment in CLT homes makes lasting attainability a reality.
 This has a stabilizing effect on communities and helps to build stronger, safer and high-quality diverse neighborhoods which in turn contribute to greater educational attainment, employment opportunities and health outcomes.

 Who is eligible to purchase a CVHT home?

 Anyone who lives or works in Chelan or Manson, makes under 110% Area Median Income, and does not have excessive assets is eligible for a CVHT home.
 Other requirements are ability to acquire a loan and take first time homebuyer trainings and CVHT will help the purchaser navigate the loan process and these trainings.

 How are we able to build affordable homes?